jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 78NA No compensation for loss of office
 (1) A trustee is not entitled to any compensation or other payment or benefit relating to his or her ceasing for any reason to hold office as a trustee.
-(2) A board must ensure, to the extent of its powers, that each of its Crown entity subsidiaries does not pay directors of the subsidiary any compensation or other payment or benefit, on any basis, for ceasing for any reason to hold office.
+(2) A board must ensure, to the extent that it is reasonably able to do so, that each of its Crown entity subsidiaries does not pay directors of the subsidiary any compensation or other payment or benefit, on any basis, for ceasing for any reason to hold office.
 (3) However, subsections (4) and (5) apply to a person who is entitled, at the commencement of this section under any contract or arrangement, to any compensation or other payment or benefit relating to his or her ceasing for any reason to hold office.
 (4) The entitlement is not affected by the enactment of this section.
 (5) The entitlement is cancelled on the date of reappointment of the trustee or director or of the member to the committee (if any).